awslabs/amazon-kinesis-client/README.md

 * [Forum][kinesis-forum]
 * [Issues][kinesis-client-library-issues]

+### Recommended Upgrade for All Users of the 1.x Amazon Kinesis Client
+:warning: We recommend customers to migrate to 1.14.1 or newer to avoid [known bugs](https://github.com/awslabs/amazon-kinesis-client/issues/778) in 1.14.0 version

 ### Recommended Upgrade for All Users of the 2.x Amazon Kinesis Client
 **:warning: It's highly recommended for users of version 2.0 of the Amazon Kinesis Client to upgrade to version 2.0.3 or later.
 A [bug has been](https://github.com/awslabs/amazon-kinesis-client/issues/391) identified in versions prior to 2.0.3 that could cause records to be delivered to the wrong record processor.**